akande56/campus-life/backend/docs/api/student.md

 ## 1. Verify and Create User
 The view handles creation of both new user and student. it uses information gotten from the school database to populate student data.
+**Note: email will be saved as username for the User object, while reg_number will be saved as password for the User object... thus what is needed in subsequest login**
-**Note: username is email included in the request, while reg_number is the password** Upon success Token will be generated for the user for future login and other authentication request.
+Upon success Token will be generated for the user for future login and other authentication request.

 `Endpoint: api/v1/student/verify_and_create_user/`